lumpy skin disease

 Polymerase chain reaction (PCR)

 Several conventional PCR (Heine et al., 1999; Ireland and Binepal, 1998; Mangana-Vougiouka et al., 1999; Orlova et al., 2006; Tuppurainen et al., 2005; Zheng et al., 2007) and real-time PCR methods (Balinsky et al., 2008; Bowden et al., 2008) have been described.
 Although gel-based PCR is more time- and labour- consuming than real-time PCR, it is a cheap and reliable method, and is therefore useful in countries with limited resources.
-Recently, a real-time PCR method for simultaneous detection, quantitation, and differentiation of capripoxviruses was described by Lamien et al. (2011).
-The differentiation of lumpy skin disease virus from sheep pox and goat pox viruses is particularly important when characteristic clinical signs of capripox disease are detected in wild ruminants.
+A real-time PCR method for simultaneous detection, quantitation, and differentiation of capripoxviruses was described by Lamien et al. (2011).
+The differentiation of Lumpy skin disease virus from sheep pox and goat pox viruses is particularly important when characteristic clinical signs of capripox disease are detected in wild ruminants.

 An indirect fluorescent antibody assay system has been widely used and gives antibody titres of up to 1/5000 in recovered animals.
 There are low titre cross relationships with cowpox virus in these tests but not with parapox group viruses (Weiss, 1968; Davies and Atema, 1981).